-There are so many things to consider when starting to think about booking your annual holiday.
+There are so many things to consider when starting to think about booking your holiday in Nice.
 Where will you stay?
 How are you going to get there?
 How much is it all going to cost?
 What's the best time to go?
 What's the weather going to be like?
-Is my suitcase going to be big enough for all my clothes??
+Is my suitcase going to be big enough for all my clothes?

 - Arrange transport that will get you to and from the resort of your choice.
 You could select to hire a car, take a taxi, use a local airport transfer company or the public bus service which run frequently to the resort during the day.